apollo

 How to manage the interaction:

-There may be a possibility of interaction between Frenin Injection 1 ml and Phenelzine, but it can be taken if prescribed by a doctor.
-However, If you develop a sudden, severe headache, blurred vision, confusion, chest pain, nausea, vomiting, sudden numbness or weakness (particularly on one side of the body), difficulty speaking, fever, sweating, lightheadedness, or fainting, consult a doctor immediately.
-Do not stop using any medications without a doctor's advice.
+Although taking Isocarboxazid and Frenin Injection 1 ml together can result in an interaction.
+However, if you develop a sudden, severe headache, blurred vision, confusion, chest pain, nausea, or vomiting, sudden numbness or weakness (particularly on one side of the body), difficulty speaking, fever, sweating, lightheadedness, or fainting, consult a doctor immediately.
+Do not discontinue any medications without a doctor's advice.

 Drug-Food Interactions